bramleyjl/DnD/ravnica_one_shot/overview.md

 # Ravnica Campaign Notes
 ## Act 1 - Discover the Crime
 ### Scene 1 - Murder Scene
--Tom discovers dead body (w/ Sean at scene, Azorius arresters arrive shortly after, including Will) -two divergent paths to collect rest of party
+-Tom discovers dead body (w/ Sean & Brown discovering the body at the same time as a Selesnya patrol) -two divergent paths to collect rest of party
 	- note from Orzhov
-	- examination of used murder weapon/wand
+	- examination of used wand
-	- follow mucus trail to discover krasis

 ### Scene 2/3/4 - Orzhov ???
 (Need better setting idea)
 -Brown is auther of note